 Suggested Diet: For women, 1200- 1800 calories per day is sufficient depending on your height and age.

 Keep track of how much you are eating and write it down.
 You may be eating more than you think.

 I do not recommend any of the imbalanced diets popular today.
 These diets may be unsafe and are unsustainable in the real world.
-Similarly a severely restricted 500 calorie diet may be immediately effective, but is unsustainable and unsafe.
-Numerous fads and come and gone over the years.
+Similarly, a severely restricted 500 calorie diet may be immediately effective,but is unsustainable and unsafe.
+Numerous fads have come and gone over the years.

 I would recommend the No Convenience Store / No Fast Food Diet.
 I need to write a book about it and get famous.